thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * `date` date in unix time in second of the creation of this entry
 * `content` the text content of the entry
 * `metacontent` all relevant metadata that LiTOY extracted from `content`, for example url, video duration, time to read a pdf, etc
 * `tags` user-specified tags of the entry.
-You can specify them during comparison or when adding the entry (syntax : `my task is to do X tags:something tags:something else`)
+You can specify them during reviews or when adding the entry (syntax : `my task is to do X tags:something tags:something else`)
 * `starred` used to differentiate this entry from the rest
 * `iELO`, `tELO` importance ELO score and time ELO score.
 A high `iELO` means that the task is important.
 A high `tELO` means that the task is quick to do.
 * `DiELO`, `DtELO` D stands for Delta, as in the difference between two quantities.
 The `DiELO` value of an entry is the difference between its current and previous `iELO`.
-This is used to know which entry moved the most in its most recent comparisons.
-This information is relevant to approach optimality when picking entries for comparisons.
+This is used to know which entry moved the most in its most recent reviews.
+This information is relevant to approach optimality when picking entries for reviews.
 * `gELO` g stands for Global.
 The global score merges `iELO` and `tELO` in a common metric.
 This way the user just has to display the `podium` to prioritise tasks.
 * `K` the K factor of an entry is a value that starts high and gradually decreases.
-It decreases after each comparison.
+It decreases after each review.
 It appears when calculating ELO scores as a multiplicating factor.
 It is common in chess tournament etc. The idea is that a new entry has a bonus that makes each win or loss more impactful on its ranking to help it find its true rank faster.
-Entries that have already been compared many times will have more inertia.
+Entries that have already been reviewed many times will have more inertia.
-* `compar_time` simply the amount of time spent comparing this entry
+* `review_time` simply the amount of time spent reviewing this entry
-* `n_comparison` simply the number of times this entry has been compared
+* `n_review` simply the number of times this entry has been reviewed
 * `disabled` is 1 if the user decided to disable this entry.
-It will not appear in the podium or during comparisons but will remain in the database.
+It will not appear in the podium or during reviews but will remain in the database.
 You can use this if you have accomplished the task or if you decide that you won't ever do it.

 **What is the podium?** just a way to show the entries with the highest global scores